BIOP/omero-hrm/README.md

 ## Send image to HRM

 The first script sends images from OMERO to HRM-Share folder.
-You can select image(s), dataset(s) or project(s) ids and all images are sent to the shared folder, with the same dataset/project hierarchy.
+You can select image(s), dataset(s) or project(s) IDs and all images are sent to the shared folder, with the following hierarchy : `Raw / omero / projectID_projectName / datasetID_datasetName / Fileset_ID.`

 ## Retrieve image from HRM